-In addition, there is currently a programme of phosphate reduction trials by water companies in the UK, testing whether there are technologies that can reduce phosphate at WwTWs to around 0.1 mg/l, with results due to be published in spring 2017.
-STW is in the process of trialling six technologies22 for WwTWs in its region and once results of these trials have been published a potential scheme to address this problem could be implemented at the Atherstone WwTW should a limit of 0.5mg/l prove to be insufficient to ensure future 'Good' status.
+There is currently a programme of phosphate reduction trials by water companies in the UK, testing treatment technologies which are capable of reducing phosphate at WwTW discharges to around 0.1 mg/l, with results due to be published in 2017.
+STW is in the process of trialling six technologies for WwTWs in its region and once results of these trials have been published a potential scheme to ensure the achievement of future 'Good' status for phosphate in the River Anker is not compromised by growth within the Atherstone WwTW catchment.